Promoting your charity page

 When creating your page, you can configure certain settings that affect how your page appears when it's shared on social media.
 This includes:

-- Uploading a picture to be displayed when your page is shared (General Settings)
+- Uploading a picture to be displayed when your page is shared (Page Settings)

-- Writing a default tweet when the page is shared on Twitter (Message Settings)
+- Writing a default tweet when the page is shared on Twitter (Advanced Settings)

 We'll automatically complete these settings for you, but you can edit them to make them more on-brand if you wish.